-It’s opening day at Microsoft Build 2021 and we’re so excited to be here (digitally) together with you again!
-The last 12-months have been challenging, as we collectively shifted to the unchartered territory of remote work to now the future of hybrid work.
-Throughout this disruption, developers have been leading the charge by building collaborative apps built on top of the Microsoft 365 platform to keep workers connected and productive.
+It’s opening day at Microsoft Build 2021!
+The Microsoft 365 platform team is excited to be here (digitally) together with you again!
+The last 12-months have been challenging, as we shifted to the unchartered territory of remote work to the future of hybrid work.
+Throughout this disruption, Microsoft 365 developers have lead the charge by building collaborative apps built on top of the Microsoft 365 platform to keep workers connected and productive.

 Microsoft Graph is the fabric that connects your hybrid workplace

 In the world of hybrid work, app security and manageability are more important than ever.
 We’re introducing support for new authentication and B2C access patterns, including the ability to incorporate two-factor and multi-factor authentication into your solutions.
-We’re also excited to announce that Continuous Access Evaluation is now in preview – enabling users to monitor resources for security issues and if necessary, revoke access tokens.
+We’re also excited to announce that Continuous Access Evaluation is now in preview.
+This enables users to monitor resources for security issues and if necessary, revoke access tokens.

 Connector-powered workflows & experiences

 Microsoft Graph connectors offer developers the opportunity to bring data into Microsoft Graph.
-Once there, we can surface that data in some of the most highly used, powerful experiences in Microsoft 365, like Search and Advanced eDiscovery.
-We’re previewing a new Signals API that works with connectors to allow 3rd party content to surface in the Office Hub, and we’ve made search results available in the Windows search box and the Teams desktop and mobile clients.
+Once there, you can surface that data in some of the most highly used, powerful experiences in Microsoft 365, like Search and Advanced eDiscovery.
+We’re previewing a new Signals API that works with connectors to allow third-party content to surface in the Office Hub.
+And, we’ve made search results available in the Windows search box and the Teams desktop and mobile clients.

-These are the highlights – there are dozens of endpoints on the Microsoft Graph.
-We’ve got a full run-down of all that’s new in Microsoft Graph – from Education to Windows, make sure to check out the Microsoft Graph @ Build blog.
+These are the highlights.
+And there are dozens of endpoints on the Microsoft Graph.
+We’ve got a full run-down of all that’s new in Microsoft Graph from Education to Windows, so make sure to check out the Microsoft Graph @ Build blog.

 Build powerful collaborative experiences with Fluid Framework